luckmoshy/BootstraBlogger/README.md

-## bootstrap 4.1 pagnation
+## Bootstrablogger Ui and Xml
 <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.4.1/css/bootstrap.min.css" integrity="sha384-Vkoo8x4CGsO3+Hhxv8T/Q5PaXtkKtu6ug5TOeNV6gBiFeWPGFN9MuhOf23Q9Ifjh" crossorigin="anonymous">
-You can use the [editor on GitHub](https://github.com/luckmoshy/luckmoshypagnation.js/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://luckmoshy.github.io/bootstrablogger/) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+BootstraBlogger gives you a full solution for all your Blogger Portfolio,Landing and E-commerce product catalogs make up your design workflow with ready-to-use beautifully designed sample blogger components for your daily projects.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for